LucaRepe/MasterThesis/README.md

 # MasterThesis

-Repository containing the files for the Master Thesis, being developed at Eurecom.
+Repository containing the files for the Master Thesis, developed at Eurecom.

+## Common

+Folder containing the basic_block module and the python scripts for the chosen tools: Angr, Ghidra, IDA Pro and Radare2.

+## Docker

+Folder containing the dockerfiles that build the image for each disassembler.

+## Graphs

+Folder containing the image representation of the graphs for each anti-disassembly technique.

 ## Pickles

-In this folder are present the pickle files containing the networkx graphs obtained by the scripts for each disassembler.
+Folder containing either the pickle files obtained by orchestrator and the purged ones.

-Each node in the graph represents a basic block and contains as attributes:
+Each node in the graphs represents a basic block and contains as attributes:

     - start_addr: starting address of the basic block
     - bytes: list of opcode bytes of the instructions